ScaledMarkets/dabl/README.md

 	compatibility, so that language changes do not contribute to the instability of build systems.
-We (Scaled Markets) plan to use a deprecation approach when breaking changes are necessary, which we hope will be extremely infrequent; in addition, we plan to submit the DABL language to a standards body.
+We (Scaled Markets) plan to use a deprecation approach when breaking changes are necessary, which we hope will be extremely infrequent; in addition, we plan to submit both the DABL language and the runtime object model (Abstract Syntax Tree) to a standards body.

 See also https://drive.google.com/open?id=1xoyDMebGHedfBUFcsMUkjQJHSwrt3sCFF8CDhrVaTjo